PelionIoT/snap-pelion-edge/README.md

    Note: Running the build in Docker may contaminate your project folders with files owned by root and causes a *permission denied* error when you run the build outside of Docker.
 Run `sudo chown --changes --recursive $USER:$USER _project_folder_` to fix it.

+   Note: If you are doing incremental builds, when cleaning a snap with manual override sections which use git commands, you must clean `docker-git` as well, otherwise you'll get template and https helper errors when building.
+Here is how you rebuild `edge-core`:

+    ```bash
+    docker run --rm -v "$PWD":/build -w /build -v ${HOME}/.ssh:/root/.ssh -v ${HOME}/.gitconfig:/root/.gitconfig ${USER}/snapcraft:latest bash -c "sudo apt-get update && snapcraft clean edge-core docker-git && snapcraft --debug"
+    ```

 ## Install and run Pelion Edge

 ### Install on Ubuntu Core 16